bajratech/bajratech.github.io/_posts/2016-09-23-Bajra Weekly, Site Granny Upgrade, Xamrin Android, New Member, Sublime Text.md

 After waiting a long time, I got an chance to learn **Android** on **Xamarin**.
-Studing new technical courses exicites me.
+Studying new technical courses excites me.
 I am very happy to learn Android.
-I suggest all of technical budies to study mobile development as this world is going to be in our pocket in future.
-Here I am sharing guides and tutorials to learn **Android** on **Xamarin**. with Xamarin, we can develop Android, iOS and Windows app.
+I suggest all of technical buddies to study mobile development as this world is going to be in our pocket in future.
+Here I am sharing guides and tutorials to learn **Android** on **Xamarin**. with Xamarin, we can develop Android, iOS and Windows apps.
 For Android firstly read guides this will give you all concepts of

 1. [Android Guide for Xamarin](https://developer.xamarin.com/guides/#android)
 2. [Android Video Tutorial on Youtube](https://www.youtube.com/playlist?list=PLCuRg51-gw5VqYchUekCqxUS9hEZkDf6l)